 6. While he was campaigning for the Presidency, on August 1, 2007, Barak Obama promised that his administration would not “spy on citizens who are not suspected of a crime.”
 What happened between then and 2013 when the NSA was collecting metadata on hundreds of millions of Americans who were not suspected of a crime?
 Does power corrupt?
 Is this the old adage that when given a chance, the government will overstep its bounds?

 7. Ed Snowden explained why he risked imprisonment or exile to disclose what he considered to be the NSA’s illegal and unconstitutional surveillance of Americans with this statement:

 So, for me, it all comes down to state power against the peoples’ ability to meaningfully oppose that power.
 And I’m sitting there every day getting paid to design methods to amplify that state power.
 And I’m realizing that if [the policy of the government changes and it decides to try to suppress dissent] you couldn’t meaningfully oppose these.
 I mean you would have to be the most incredibly sophisticated, technical actor in existence.
 I mean, I’m not sure there’s anybody, no matter how gifted you are, who could oppose all of the offices and all the bright people, even all the mediocre people out there with all of their tools and all their capabilities.
 And as I saw the promise of the Obama administration be betrayed and walked away from and in fact, actually advance . . . the things that had been promised [by President Obama] to be sort of curtailed and reigned in and dialed back, and [they] actually get worse, . . .

-Answer each of the following questions and explain your answers: Do you agree with Snowden?
-Would you make the same choice?
-Was his sacrifice worth it?
+Answer each of the following questions and explain your answers: Do you agree with Snowden’s rationale?
+Would you have made the same choice?
+Given that Snowden has been forced to take Russian citizenship, was his sacrifice worth it?